 COVID-19 Tips for Camping and RVing

-Although British Columbia has consistently maintained a lower level of COVID-19 cases – the risk is still HIGH.
+British Columbia health officials remind us to stay safe and to keep your gatherings to no more than six people and continue practicing the safe distancing measure of 6′, wearing of non medical face masks and washing your hands frequently and thoroughly – the risk is still among us.
 When it comes to touch points and face-to-face gatherings, such as camping, we want to help minimize your risk with the following need to knows.

-While none of the advice is unique to us, it is important to know before you go camping and travelling about BC this summer.
+While none of the advice is unique to us, it is important to know before you go camping and travelling about BC this fall and winter.

 TIP 1: Handwashing